niraitech/remix-axum/README.md

 * [x] Setup axum project
 * [x] Configure vite to forward requests to axum backend
 * [x] Setup loader and client loader to skip the hop
-* [ ] Setup authentication with cognito
+* [x] Setup authentication with cognito
-* [ ] Setup cookie that can be read by both remix and axum
+* [x] Setup cookie that can be read by both remix and axum
-* [ ] Perform token verification both on remix server and axum
+* [ ] Perform token verification both on remix server
+* [ ] Perform token verification via both cookie and header on axum
 * [ ] Setup refresh token workflow from cognito
+* [ ] Add logout endpoint to clear cookie
+* [ ] Logout should also revoke refresh token